rls-moe/nyx/README.md

 * `captcha` - Captcha Mode, currently only `internal` is supported

 The config accepts other options but these may not be supported.

+## Infrequently Asked Questions

+* **Where is the demo?**

+* Hosting demos is hard.
+However, Nyx runs perfectly well on it's default settings, just launch the binary and open your browser on `localhost:8080`.
+Nyx won't persist any changes to disk unless you configure it to.
+I'll probably add a demo at some point tho (when I have working CI or something)